 Assets must be disclosed per class in accordance with Generally Recognized Accounting Practice.

 12.DATE OF IMPLEMENTATION

-This policy shall be implemented on 1st July 2024 and shall be reviewed on an annual basis to ensure that is in line with the municipality's strategic objectives and with legislation.
+This policy shall be implemented from the day of council approval and shall be reviewed on an annual basis to ensure that is in line with the municipality's strategic objectives and with legislation.